São Jorge Castle: Kingdom

 When Lisbon became the capital of the Kingdom of Portugal in 1255, the castle served as the alcáçova, a fortified residence for Afonso III, in his role as governor.
-It was extensively renovated around 1300 by King Denis I, transforming the Moorish alcáçova into the Royal Palace of the Alcáçova.
+It was extensively renovated around 1300 by King Denis, transforming the Moorish alcáçova into the Royal Palace of the Alcáçova.
 Between 1373 and 1375, King Ferdinand I ordered the building of the Cerca Nova or Cerca Fernandina, the walled compound that enclosed all but the north flank of the castle.
 The master builders João Fernandes and Vasco Brás were responsible for its construction.
 This wall, which partially replaced the old Moorish walls, was designed to encircle previously unprotected parts of the city.
 Completed in two years, it had 77 towers, 34 or 38 gates, and a perimeter of 5400 m.

 The castle and the city resisted the forces of Castile several times during the 14th century (notably in 1373 and in 1383–1384).
 It was during this period (the late 14th century) that the castle was dedicated to Saint George by King John I, who had married the English princess Philippa of Lancaster.
 Saint George, the warrior-saint, was normally represented slaying a dragon, and was very popular in both countries.

 From 1378 onwards many of the kingdom's records were housed in the Torre do Tombo (literally, "Tower of the Archive"), also known as the Torre Albarrã, until the earthquake of 1755 (a tower that is known today as Tower of Ulysses).
 The Portuguese Royal Archive, where the eminent Portuguese chroniclers Fernão Lopes, Gomes Eanes de Zurara and Damião de Góis once worked, is still referred to as the Torre do Tombo, due to its original location in one of the towers of the Lisbon Castle.
 On 9 December 1448, Gil Pires was named the castle master builder to replace Afonso Esteves, being paid 400 réis for his work.
 Between 1448 and 1451, the master builder was paid several stipends for his work on the palace.
 Similarly, the mason João de Alverca was paid a substantial sum for stonework.
 These public works continued from 1449 until 1452, with additional payments being made for labor and materials to convert the building from a fortified castle to a royal residence.

 In the beginning of the 15th century, a royal menagerie was established in the Royal Palace of Lisbon, located nearby the Castle of Saint George.
-Following the conquest of Ceuta in 1415, King John I of Portugal brought back to Lisbon two Barbary lions, and they were instaled in a large room inside his Palace in the Citadel of Lisbon.
+Following the conquest of Ceuta in 1415, King John I of Portugal brought back to Lisbon two Barbary lions, and they were installed in a large room inside his Palace in the Citadel of Lisbon.
 This area of the Palace came to be known as Casa dos Leões (the "Lions' House"); today the area is occupied by a famed restaurant with the same name.
 Later that century, German humanist Hieronymus Münzer spent five days in Lisbon in 1494, and learned about the lions, claiming to be the most beautiful wild beasts he had ever seen.